 Oh, potting soil.
 What a variety of mixes and uses we see available at the hardware and landscape store.
 And if you’ve been in the market for potting soil lately, then you know that it certainly is NOT cheap.
 Many of the bags of pre-made soil are also only 1-2 cubic feet, and that won’t fill a garden bed or too many large pots.
-What’s a gardener to do?
+Here’s a quick recipe for homemade potting soil for you DIY gardeners out there!

 I’ve been mixing up my own potting soil recipe for the past year or so, and DIY potting soil isn’t nearly as intimidating as it sounds.
 In fact, there are plenty of ways to do it.
 I first began using the potting soil recipe from Mel Bartholemew’s book The New Square Foot Gardening.
 His recipe is very simple, and this helped me to get my footing.
 Now that I know a little more about available ingredients, I’ve branched out a bit.